 San Francisco is one of the few places in the world where people can ride on a national historic landmark.
-The cable cars are the world's last permanently operational manually operated cable car system, in the U.S. sense of a tramway whose cars are pulled along by cables embedded in the street.
+The cable cars are the world's last manually operated cable car system, a tramway whose cars are pulled along by cables embedded in the street.

 These right-out-of-the-Smithsonian cable cars were named a national historic landmark in 1964.
 Refurbished and equipped with new tracks, cables, turnarounds and cable propulsion machinery, they operate much as they did on Aug.
 2, 1873 when Andrew S. Hallidie guided the first car down the Clay Street grade.

 General Visitor Info